 - In addition to the oil and natural gas industry, seismic surveys are commonly used by the U.S. Geological Survey, the National Science Foundation, and the offshore wind industry.

-- A rigorous permitting process ensures that seismic surveys are properly managed and conducted so they have minimal impact on the marine environment.
+- A rigorous permitting process ensures that seismic surveys are properly managed and conducted so they have minimal impact (PDF) on the marine environment.